If your computer has trouble reaching a certain website or server this may be due to a corrupt local DNS cache.

 Below are the steps that will show you how to clear your local DNS cache (“flush” it) for Linux Server.

-Step 2: Log in as root user using the su command:
+- Login as root user using the su command-

-Step 3: Restart the name service cache daemon (NSCD):
+- Restart the name service cache daemon (NSCD)-

-If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favorite terminal/shell application:
+- If you have NSCD installed, you can clear the local DNS cache by running one of the following commands in your favourite terminal/shell application.
+To clear the local DNS cache for the current user-

 nscd -i hosts

-To clear local DNS cache for all users:
+- To clear the local DNS cache for all users-

 nscd -I hosts